S. 202 / H. 598 — An Act Relating to Plug-In Solar Devices

 Expected Timeline

-If passed: install up to 1,200W without utility approval or permits.
+If signed: install up to 1,200W without Green Mountain Power or other utility approval or permits.

-Law not yet enacted.
-Vermont utilities currently require interconnection agreements for any grid-tied system.
+Law not yet signed.
+Vermont utilities currently require interconnection agreements.
+Governor Scott's signature is still required.

 Opens official state legislature website in a new tab.